BiodiversityDataScienceCorp/2023_Group_4/README.md

 # Structure
 # Data
 * wc2-5: climate data at 2.5 minute resolution from [WorldClim](WorldClim) note: this folder is not under version control, but will be created by running the setup script (scr/setup.R))
 * cmip5: forcast climate data at 2.5 minute resolution from [WorldClim](WorldClim) The data are for the year 2070, based on the IPSL-CM5A-LR model with an RCP of 4.5 CO2.
-For an examination of different forecast models, see [McSweeney et al. 2015](McSweeney et al. 2015) To choose a different one, see the documentation on [WorldClim](documentation on WorldClim)note: this folder is not under version control, but will be created by running the currentsdm script (scripts/futuresdm.R))
+For an examination of different forecast models, see [McSweeney et al. 2015](McSweeneyetal.2015) To choose a different one, see the documentation on [WorldClim](documentationonWorldClim) note: this folder is not under version control, but will be created by running the currentsdm script (scripts/futuresdm.R))
 *  [salamanderData.csv](https://github.com/BiodiversityDataScienceCorp/2023_Group_4/blob/main/data/salamanderData.csv) data harvested from [GBIF](GBIF)and [iNaturalist](iNaturalist) Rhyacotriton cascadae This dataset is not under version control, but will be harvested by running scripts/dataaquisitioncleaning.R.# Outputs

 # Output